mpirun_chgm — run a MPIch/GM MPI program on a ParaStation MPI cluster

 the existence of the environment variable

-and the presence of the
+PSI_NODES_SORT and the presence of the

-option, the order of the nodes within
+-sort option, the order of the nodes within

-might be relevant.
+hostlist might be relevant.

 If the number of spawned processes exceeds the number of nodes within the partition, some nodes may get more than one process.

-If any of the environment variables PSI_NODES
+If any of the environment variables PSI_NODES,

-or PSI_HOSTFILE
+PSI_HOSTS or PSI_HOSTFILE is set,

 this option must not be given.